Mix-modal Federated Learning for MRI Image Segmentation: Related Works

 \subsection{Federated Learning with Multiple Modalities}

 Existing methods of federated learning that involve multiple modalities can be categorized into Multimodal Federated Learning (MulMFL) and Cross-modal Federated Learning (CroMFL).
 The MulMFL paradigm assumes that each client possesses the same multiple modalities, with the challenge of locally training effective multimodal models for global aggregation.
 For example, the MMFed \cite{xiong2022unified} enhances model performance by fusing complementary information from different modalities through a joint attention mechanism, while the FedHGB \cite{chen2022towards} argues that multiple modality increases data heterogeneity across clients, leading to overfitting and poor generalization.
 To address this issue, the FedHGB proposes a Hierarchical Gradient Blending mechanism that optimizes modality combinations and balances updates.
 The CroMFL paradigm allows different clients to have different modalities, aiming to transfer common knowledge across modalities.
 For example, the FedMEMA \cite{dai2024federated} supports cross-modal information sharing by extracting useful features through an angular margin adjustment and relation-aware calibration mechanism.
 Similarly, the FedDiff \cite{li2024feddiff} introduces a diffusion-model-based framework that enhances feature extraction and facilitates information exchange.
 The FedInMM \cite{yu2024robust} explores effective fusion methods for incomplete multimodal data.
+In addition, recent studies explicitly investigate multimodal federated learning under missing/incomplete-modality settings.
+MFCPL \cite{le2025cross} leverages cross-modal prototypes to compensate for severely missing modalities in federated multimodal learning, while FLISM \cite{orzikulova2024federated} studies federated learning with incomplete sensing modalities and designs strategies to alleviate the performance degradation caused by modality absence.
+These methods primarily focus on missing/incomplete-modality robustness under predefined modality configurations.
 Additionally, the FedMEMA \cite{dai2024federated} assumes that the server has access to all modalities, while individual clients possess only a single modality.

 Although FL involving multiple modalities has achieved significant progress, handling scenarios where distributed clients process different modality combinations (i.e., mix-modality federating learning) is still unexplored.
 Our discussion highlights the advancements and challenges in multimodal federating learning (MulMFL) and cross-modal federating learning (CroMFL) and points out a promising novel mix-modality federating learning (MixMFL) paradigm needing urgent attention of the federated learning and medical healthcare communities.